rob-schlenker/my-wordle/README.md

 **Acceptance Criteria:**

 - A "Restart Game" button is shown at the end of the game.
 You can put this button in the `GameOverBanner`, or wherever else you'd like!
-- Clicking the button should select a new correct word and reset all other state. test
+- Clicking the button should select a new correct word and reset all other state. test2